rlawrenc/cosc_304/README.md

 Faculties, departments, and schools reserve the right to scale grades in order to maintain equity among sections and conformity to University, faculty, department, or school norms.
 Students should therefore note that an unofficial grade given by an instructor might be changed by the faculty, department, or school.
 Grades are not official until they appear on a student's academic record. http://www.calendar.ubc.ca/okanagan/index.cfm?tree=3,41,90,1014  If you have any questions about how academic integrity applies to this course, please consult with your professor.

 ### Disability Resource Centre
-The Disability Resource Centre ensures educational equity for students with disabilities and chronic medical conditions.
-If you are disabled, have an injury or illness and require academic accommodations to meet the course objectives, please contact Earllene Roberts, the Diversity Advisor for the Disability Resource Centre located in the University Centre building (UNC 215).
-Ph: 250.807.9263 Email: earllene.roberts@ubc.ca  Web: [https://students.ok.ubc.ca/drc](https://students.ok.ubc.ca/drc)
+The Disability Resource Centre (DRC) facilitates disability-related accommodations and programming initiatives that ameliorate barriers for students with disabilities and/or ongoing medical conditions.
+If you require academic accommodations to achieve the objectives of a course, please contact the DRC at: University Centre building (UNC 215).
+Ph: 250.807.8053 Email: drc.questions@ubc.ca  Web: [https://students.ok.ubc.ca/drc](https://students.ok.ubc.ca/academic-success/disability-resources/)

 ### Equity and Inclusion Office
 Through leadership, vision, and collaborative action, the Equity & Inclusion Office (EIO) develops action strategies in support of efforts to embed equity and inclusion in the daily operations across the campus.
 The EIO provides education and training from cultivating respectful, inclusive spaces and communities to understanding unconscious/implicit bias and its operation within in campus environments.
 UBC Policy 3 prohibits discrimination and harassment on the basis of BC’s Human Rights Code.
 If you require assistance related to an issue of equity, educational programs, discrimination or harassment please contact the EIO.
 Office: UNC 325H Ph: 250.807.9291 Email: equity.ubco@ubc.ca  Web: [https://equity.ok.ubc.ca](https://equity.ok.ubc.ca)

 ### Office of the Ombudsperson for Students
 The Office of the Ombudsperson for Students is an independent, confidential and impartial resource to ensure students are treated fairly.
 The Ombuds Office helps students navigate campus-related fairness concerns.
 They work with UBC community members individually and at the systemic level to ensure students are treated fairly and can learn, work and live in a fair, equitable and respectful environment.
 Ombuds helps students gain clarity on UBC policies and procedures, explore options, identify next steps, recommend resources, plan strategies and receive objective feedback to promote constructive problem solving.
 If you require assistance, please feel free to reach out for more information or to arrange an appointment.
-Office: UNC 328 Ph: 250.807.9818 Email: ombuds.office.ok@ubc.ca
+Office: UNC 217 Ph: 250.807.9818 Email: ombuds.office.ok@ubc.ca
 Web: [https://ombudsoffice.ubc.ca](https://ombudsoffice.ubc.ca)

 ### Sexual Violence Prevention and Response Office (SVPRO)